 Let’s use a topical example to help me make the point.

 What can you do (or could you have done) to influence the results of an election you care about?
 First, and most directly, you can vote.
 Beyond that, you can have more influence by making phone calls, putting a sign in your yard, handing out flyers, assisting the campaign, making a donation, and more.
-All of these things could have an impact on the election, and none of them guarantees who gets elected.
+All of these things could have an impact on an election, and none of them guarantees who gets elected.

 Influence isn’t a guarantee.